 A pastry that’s known to every true Dutchie, but probably less familiar to foreigners.
 When visiting the Netherlands you will find them in every bakery window or supermarket.
 Crispy with a creamy filling, the shiny pink coating on top (which, by the way, is orange around the time of ‘Koningsdag’ or when the Dutch football team is playing, which is never).
 I’m talking about the tompouce.

-The concept of the tompouce was born in 1858 in Amsterdam, when a local baker got inspired by a dwarf performing at a circus.
+The concept of the tompouce was born in 1858 in Amsterdam when a local baker got inspired by a dwarf performing at a circus.
 The little man that was only 63 centimeters in length, and went by the name of Tom Pouce.
-His last name being the French word for the word ‘thumb’, referring to the size of his body.
+His last name is the French word for the word ‘thumb’, referring to the size of his body.

 There is a continuous, rather controversial discussion going on about the way in which the tompouce should be consumed.
 Multiple techniques are out there and even ‘experts’ have bowed their heads over the matter, but not one of them can be pointed out as ‘the one’.
 Let’s introduce you to five of the possibilities, so you can decide for yourself what works best: